dblaschke-LANL/PyDislocDyn/readme.md

 * *dragcoeff_semi_iso.py*</br>
 Computes the drag coefficient of a moving dislocation from phonon wind in a semi-isotropic approximation, where only the phonon spectrum is isotropic and everything else (i.e. the dislocation field and the elastic constants) respect the crystal symmetry.
 See [J. Phys.
 Chem.
 Solids 124 (2019) 24&ndash;35](https://doi.org/10.1016/j.jpcs.2018.08.032) ([arxiv.org/abs/1804.01586](https://arxiv.org/abs/1804.01586)) for details on the method.

+* *pydislocdyn_examples.ipynb*</br>
+Presents some simple examples of how PyDislocDyn can be used as a module.